-However, somewhere in the back of their mind, the great entrepreneurs carry a conceptual vision that is a lot bigger than the immediate solution that they offer to get through Gate # 2.
+Somewhere in the back of their mind, the great entrepreneurs carry a conceptual vision that is a lot bigger than the immediate solution that they offer to get through Gate 2.

 Many entrepreneurs stumble at this point because they are not consciously making the transition from thinking about the future to executing on the present.

 The future that you envisage may or may not come to pass.
 If it does, you may strike gold.
 However, that won’t help you get traction with customers today.
 All those customers are concerned about is problems they have today.
-Your customers maybe happy to “shoot the breeze” about the future, but they will only spend their money and/or attention on problems that they have right now.
+Your customers may be happy to “shoot the breeze” about the future, but they will only spend their money on problems that they have right now.

-In B2B markets, getting through Gate #2 means getting the first three paying reference customers.
-This is a tough job because most customers prefer to wait until you have these three references before committing; one way to drive enterprise software founders crazy is to ask them about this chicken and egg problem.
-These need to be real enterprise-wide deployments with customers paying 6 figures.
+In B2B markets, getting through Gate 2 means getting the first three paying reference customers.
+This is a tough job because most customers prefer to wait until you have these three references before committing; one way to drive the founders of enterprise software ventures crazy is to ask them about this chicken and egg problem.
+These reference customers need to be real enterprise-wide deployments with customers paying 6 figures.
 A few logos of customers deploying the software in one small area and paying a few thousand dollars won’t make the grade.
 Lots of enterprise software ventures reach this stage and become cash flow positive without raising any VC, but then stumble at the next Gate.
-The difficulty of getting these first references is why so much of the innovation in enterprise IT is coming from ventures using B2C techniques to slip into enterprises “under the radar” such as Slack.
+The difficulty of getting these first references is why so much of the innovation in enterprise IT is coming from ventures using B2C techniques to slip into enterprises “under the radar” such as Slack and Atlassian.

-In consumer ventures, getting through Gate #2 means month to month growth rates in attention.
-I am using the word attention because the specific metrics such as page views, uniques, downloads, active users tend to change a lot as people “game” the old metrics.
+In consumer ventures or media ventures with an indirect monetization model, getting through Gate #2 means month to month growth rates in attention.
+I am using the word attention because the specific metrics such as page views, unique visitors, downloads, active users tend to change a lot as publishers “game” the old metrics.

 - A Series A VC round.